MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/cannot-manage-objects.md

 For example, you want to remove an orphaned user account that was synced to Azure AD from your on-premises Active Directory Domain Services (AD DS).

-In this scenario, you can't remove the orphaned user account by using the Microsoft cloud service portal in Office 365, Azure, or Microsoft Intune or by using Windows PowerShell.
+In this scenario, you can't remove the orphaned user account by using the Microsoft cloud service portal in Office 365, Azure, or Microsoft Intune, or by using Windows PowerShell.

 ## Cause